-What will happen to the existing loans that I have borrowed from other lenders?
+What happens if I have existing Direct Loans or loans that I have borrowed from other lenders?

 Any previous loans you borrowed from another lender will be serviced by

 the lender/servicer you selected when you signed your original MPN.
-Many
+As long

 After graduation you have a choice to make individual payments to your previous lender(s) and to the Department of Education for your Direct Loans, or you can consolidate your loans into one payment with the Department of Education.
 Please visit the Department of Education's website for more information about Loan Consolidation.

-Do I have to complete another Master Promissory Note?
+Do I have to complete a Master Promissory Note?

-If you have not already borrowed utilizing Direct Loan, you must sign a new Direct Loan Master Promissory Note (MPN) because you will be borrowing from a new lender; the Department of Education.
+If you have not already borrowed a Direct Loan, you must sign a Direct Loan Master Promissory Note (MPN).
 If you previously had a Direct Loan, your Master Promissory Note is good for 10 years.

 How and when do I complete a Direct Loan Master Promissory Note?